Research

 Montes de Oca, M. A. (2011).
 Incremental Social Learning in Swarm Intelligence Systems.
 PhD thesis, Université Libre de Bruxelles.

-Montes de Oca, M. A. (2013a).
-Incremental Social Learning in Swarm Intelligence Algorithms for Continuous Optimization.
-In Madani, K. et al., editors, Computational Intelligence.
+et al., editors, Computational Intelligence.
 Revised and Selected Papers of the International Joint Conference, IJCCI 2011., pages 31–45.
 Springer, Berlin, Germany.

 Montes de Oca, M. A. (2013b).
 Social Reinforcement for Collective Decision-Making Over Time.
 In Proceedings of the 1st Multidisciplinary Conference on Reinforcement Learning and Decision Making.
 Online proceedings.
 To appear.